lsst-ts/observatory-ops-docs/project/Template-Folder/index.rst

 ..
 This is a template top-level index file for a directory in the procedure's arm of the documentation.
 Each procedure will have its own sub-directory.
 This comment may be deleted when the template folder is copied to the destination.

 ..
+Static objects, such as figures, should be stored in the _static directory.
+Instructions for using static objects are included in _static/README.

+..
 This is the label that can be used as for cross referencing in the given area
 ..
 Recommended format is "Directory Name"-"Title Name"  -- Spaces should be replaced by hypens
 .. _Template-Folder-Template-Index-Section-Title: